carrotIndustries/pluto/README.md

 For plotting current consumption over time, the EnergyTrace feature of the MSP430FR4133 LaunchPad has proven to be really useful:
 [energytrace-util](https://github.com/carrotIndustries/energytrace-util)

+## Related Projects
+Looking for more buttons and a radio?
+Take a look at [goodwatch](https://github.com/travisgoodspeed/goodwatch/)